Copper(II) sulfate

-Copper(II) sulfate, also known as copper sulphate, is an inorganic compound with the chemical formula CuSO4.
+Copper(II) sulfate is an inorganic compound with the chemical formula CuSO4.
 It forms hydrates CuSO4*nH2O, where n can range from 1 to 7.
-The pentahydrate (n = 5), a bright blue crystal, is the most commonly encountered hydrate of copper(II) sulfate.
+The pentahydrate (n = 5), a bright blue crystal, is the most commonly encountered hydrate of copper(II) sulfate, while its anhydrous form is white.
 Older names for the pentahydrate include blue vitriol, bluestone, vitriol of copper, and Roman vitriol.
 It exothermically dissolves in water to give the aquo complex [Cu(H2O)6](2+), which has octahedral molecular geometry.
 The structure of the solid pentahydrate reveals a polymeric structure wherein copper is again octahedral but bound to four water ligands.
 The Cu(II)(H2O)4 centers are interconnected by sulfate anions to form chains.
-Anhydrous copper sulfate is a light grey powder.

 Preparation and occurrence

 Copper sulfate is produced industrially by treating copper metal with hot concentrated sulfuric acid or copper oxides with dilute sulfuric acid.
 For laboratory use, copper sulfate is usually purchased.
 Copper sulfate can also be produced by slowly leaching low-grade copper ore in air; bacteria may be used to hasten the process.

 Commercial copper sulfate is usually about 98% pure copper sulfate, and may contain traces of water.
-Anhydrous copper sulfate is 39.81 percent copper and 60.19 percent sulfate by mass, and in its blue, hydrous form, it is 25.47% copper, 38.47% sulfate (12.82% sulfur) and 36.06% water by mass.
+Anhydrous copper sulfate is 39.81% copper and 60.19% sulfate by mass, and in its blue, hydrous form, it is 25.47% copper, 38.47% sulfate (12.82% sulfur) and 36.06% water by mass.
 Four types of crystal size are provided based on its usage: large crystals (10–40 mm), small crystals (2–10 mm), snow crystals (less than 2 mm), and windswept powder (less than 0.15 mm).

 Chemical properties

 Copper(II) sulfate pentahydrate decomposes before melting.
 It loses two water molecules upon heating at 63 C, followed by two more at 109 C and the final water molecule at 200 C.

 The chemistry of aqueous copper sulfate is simply that of copper aquo complex, since the sulfate is not bound to copper in such solutions.
 Thus, such solutions react with concentrated hydrochloric acid to give tetrachlorocuprate(II):

 Similarly treatment of such solutions with zinc gives metallic copper, as described by this simplified equation:

-A further illustration of such "single metal replacement reactions" occurs when a piece of iron is submerged in a solution of copper sulfate:
+A further illustration of such single metal replacement reactions occurs when a piece of iron is submerged in a solution of copper sulfate:

 In high school and general chemistry education, copper sulfate is used as an electrolyte for galvanic cells, usually as a cathode solution.
 For example, in a zinc/copper cell, copper ion in copper sulfate solution absorbs electron from zinc and forms metallic copper.